-Here are the top 7 bucket list things to in Svalbard.
+Here is the little Svalbard bucket list with the top 7 things to do on the island.
 After reading these you are likely wanting to find that warm, thick jacket of yours deep inside your closet, and jump on the very first plane.

 1. See the Northern Lights